Nagaraj1007/Library-Management-Sysytem-DevRev-Task/README.md

 # Getting Started
 To use the library management system, follow these steps:
-Clone the repository to your local machine.
-Open the 'library.html' file in your web browser.
-Use the search bar to search for books by name, author, subject, or date.
-Use the pagination links at the bottom of the page to navigate between pages.
+i) Clone the repository to your local machine. ii) Open the 'library.html' file in your web browser. iii) Use the search bar to search for books by name, author, subject, or date. iv) Use the pagination links at the bottom of the page to navigate between pages.

 # Credits
 The library management system was created by Nagaraj Arjun.